terraform-routeros/terraform-provider-routeros/docs/resources/firewall_mangle.md

 ### Required

-- `action` (String) Action to take if a packet is matched by the rule
+- `action` (String) Action to take if a packet is matched by the rule.
 - `chain` (String) Specifies to which chain rule will be added.
 If the input does not match the name of an already defined chain, a new chain will be created.

 ### Optional